 This written test presented the student with eight probes (e.g., "Write a complete compound sentence containing a semicolon," or "Write a complete Lead-off Detail Sentence for the topic "Rooms in a home" and the detail "kitchen.").
 Each sentence written by a student earned one point for completeness and one point for correctly matching the probe.
-A total of 8 points for sentence completeness and 8 points for matching the probe was available.
 To aid their scoring, scorers used a written protocol listing the probes and example correct sentences that could be written for each probe.
-The number of complete sentences and the points earned for matching the probes were the two raw scores derived from this instrument.5
+The number of complete sentences and the points earned for matching the probes were the two raw scores derived from this instrument.